Aashis719/flow-sync/README.md

 # FlowSync - AI-Powered Automation

-FlowSync is an AI-powered automation platform built with React and Tailwind CSS, featuring a sleek, responsive UI.
+FlowSync is landing page for an AI-powered automation platform built with React and Tailwind CSS, featuring a sleek, responsive UI.

  # Features